smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

   import ClickToZoom from "@components/ClickToZoom.astro"
 ---

 This tutorial shows you how to leverage [Chainlink Automation](/chainlink-automation/introduction/) to automate your Chainlink Functions.
-Automation is essential in case you want to trigger the same Chainlink Functions regularly, such as fetching weather data daily or fetching an asset price every block.
+Automation is essential in case you want to trigger the same Function regularly, such as fetching weather data daily or fetching an asset price on every block.
 Read the [API multiple calls](/chainlink-functions/tutorials/api-multiple-calls/) tutorial before you follow the steps in this example.
 This tutorial uses the same example but with an important difference:

-- You will deploy [AutomatedFunctionsConsumer.sol](https://github.com/smartcontractkit/functions-hardhat-starter-kit/blob/main/contracts/AutomatedFunctionsConsumer.sol) instead of [FunctionsConsumer.sol](https://github.com/smartcontractkit/functions-hardhat-starter-kit/blob/main/contracts/FunctionsConsumer.sol). `AutomatedFunctionsConsumer.sol` is a Chainlink Functions Consumer contract that is [Chainlink Automation compatible contract](/chainlink-automation/compatible-contracts/).
+- You will deploy [AutomatedFunctionsConsumer.sol](https://github.com/smartcontractkit/functions-hardhat-starter-kit/blob/main/contracts/AutomatedFunctionsConsumer.sol) instead of [FunctionsConsumer.sol](https://github.com/smartcontractkit/functions-hardhat-starter-kit/blob/main/contracts/FunctionsConsumer.sol). `AutomatedFunctionsConsumer.sol` is a Chainlink Functions Consumer contract that is [Chainlink Automation compatible](/chainlink-automation/compatible-contracts/).
+Once you deploy and set up your contract, Chainlink Automation will trigger your Function according to a time schedule.

 ## Before you begin